-The Legacy Society honors and assists generous individuals who establish a planned gift with the Community Foundation with the long, future outlook of perpetually benefiting the communities and organizations in Tompkins County.
+The Legacy Society honors and assists generous individuals, listed below, who establish a planned gift with the Community Foundation with the long, future outlook of perpetually benefiting the communities and organizations in Tompkins County.

 Spotlight on Legacy Giving: Why I am a member of the Legacy Society, Nina K. Miller, former board member and current donor advisor

 “I have been incredibly fortunate.
 Although not what most people would call wealthy, I live comfortably, travel a couple of times a year, and cover my expenses without difficulty.